 This can still be a problem nowadays in rooted phones, however, since Android version 4.1 Google doesn't allow to read log entries from other applications anymore.
 Building an application and dumping the log file in an unrooted device with a version higher than 4.1, will only log messages from that specific application.

-All of this information has been tested and for reading logs on rooted devices, it is needed to grant permissions, not only in the “Manifest.xml”, but in real time via shell commands too.
+All of this information has been tested and to read logs on rooted devices, permissions need to be granted, not only in the “Manifest.xml”, but in real time via shell commands too.
 After that, the app just needs to write the log file in a background process to a .txt file.
 In the next chapter, Evaluations and Results, a section for the Android logfile analysis is detailed, with useful information encountered, that can be parsed and used in the future on the ArQoS Pocket solution.

-SMS Tests: The SMS’s are being sent through Android Intents, which is “an abstract description of an operation to be performed” and set with help of the SMSManager internal Android class.
-The input parameters of the “Send SMS” test are the destination number, text message, trailer text, enable/disable metadata, SMS Centre number and the SMS encoding.
+SMS Tests: The SMSs are sent through Android Intents, which is “an abstract description of an operation to be performed” and set with help of the SMSManager internal Android class [87].
+The input parameters of the “Send SMS” test are: the destination number, text message, trailer text, enable/disable metadata, SMS Centre number and the SMS encoding.

-With this test is possible to retrieve the time spent delivering the message to the SMSC, although the total end-to-end SMS time is only possible to retrieve if the “Receive SMS” test is configured on another probe.
-This test waits for an SMS which is validated by text or by trailer, as explained before, retrieving as output parameters the SMS text, the sender number, the SMSC number, SMS encoding, the end to end message delivery time and the time spent waiting for the received message since the beginning of the task.
+With this test is possible to retrieve the time spent delivering the message to the SMSC, although the total end-to-end SMS time is only possible to calculate if the “Receive SMS” task is configured on a test on another probe.
+This task waits for an SMS which is validated by text or by trailer, as explained before, retrieving as output parameters the SMS text, the sender number, the SMSC number, SMS encoding, the end to end message delivery time and the time spent waiting for the received message since the beginning of the task.
 A sequence diagram is depicted in figure 4.13, containing the workflow of the messages.